dwadden/dygiepp/doc/config.md

 - `cuda_device`: By default, training is performed on CPU.
 To train on a GPU, specify a device.

+## Parallel training

+TODO

 ## Changing arbitrary parts of the template

+TODO note that by default coref prop is turned off; need to turn it on here.

 The jsonnet object inheritance model allows you to modify any (perhaps deeply-nested) field of the base object using `+:` notation; see the jsonnet docs for more detail on this.
 For example, if you'd like to change the batch size and the learning rate on the optimizer, you could do: